 If you are unable to attend drop-in hours due to an academic conflict or time zone constraints, please know we will be happy to schedule a mutually agreeable appointment outside of drop-in hours.
 To do so, please contact us at email@example.com with your availability.
 Do let us know if it is a time-sensitive matter when you provide your availability.
 We will do our best to accommodate your time preference should it be outside of regular business hours (EST 9AM-5PM).

-For Spring 2021, drop-in hours will be held from Monday, January 4 through Thursday, April 15 during the following hours:
+For Summer 2021, drop-in hours will be held from Monday, April 26 through Monday, August 16 during the following hours (EST):

 - Mondays: 1pm-3pm